conduktor/conduktor-gateway-demos/schema_validation/Readme.md

 }
 ```

-### Step 9: Produce data to the topic again
+### Step 8: Produce data to the topic again

-We produce with the client schema, this time schema id: 1 is present on both Schema Registries but the proxy should not be able to deserialize the message using it's schema.
+We produce with the client schema, this time schema id: 1 is present on both Schema Registries but the Gateway should not be able to deserialize the message using it's schema.

 ```bash
 echo '{